jasonincanada/square-game/README.md

   - [x] Generate them from scratch using C# and an iterative algo

 - [ ] Game logic
-  - [ ] Auto-deduction of whole square from two revealed corners and the connecting edge
+  - [ ] Auto-deduction of whole tile (sub-square) from two revealed corners and the connecting edge
     - [ ] Unit tests for a couple examples

 - [ ] Server-side (in Haskell of course!)